 Climate change is predicted to increase the intensity of heavy precipitation events which will increase the risk of flooding.
 Trees help prevent erosion (the breakdown of soil) by protecting the soil from wind, storms and by using their roots to bind the soil to the ground.
 They also absorb water, reducing the risk of flooding.

 Trees benefit our health care system and our health

-Recent research by EcoHealth Ontario and the Greenbelt Foundation has shown that increasing the number of trees in a neighborhood can reduce emergency room visits, ambulance calls and hospital stays on extreme heat days, reducing the strain on our health care system.
+Recent research by EcoHealth Ontario and the Greenbelt Foundation has shown that increasing the number of trees in a neighbourhood can reduce emergency room visits, ambulance calls and hospital stays on extreme heat days, reducing the strain on our health care system.
 Trees also make us happier, reduce our stress and lower crime rates.
-Research has shown that more trees in your neighborhood will improve your health in ways comparable to an increase in annual personal income of $10,000 or being seven years younger.
+Research has shown that more trees in your neighbourhood will improve your health in ways comparable to an increase in annual personal income of $10,000 or being seven years younger.

 Trees provide habitat for the animals we love

 Animals love trees too!
 Countless animals, bird species and insects use mature trees for shelter, food and nesting.
 Trees provide sap, buds, nuts and fruits, that animals as well as insects eat.
 Leaves collect water that small birds can drink, and many birds will rub against wet leaves to bathe.
 Animals protect trees as well.
 Some trees use chemicals to attract birds that will eat caterpillars that are harmful to the tree.

 Trees make birding possible all year round in Ontario!
 Southern Ontario’s forests are home to nearly 100 species of breeding birds.
 One-third of these are resident birds like the black-capped chickadee and downy woodpecker.

 Trees are good for the economy